pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2021-02-25-review-2-yr-old-courses.md

 ---
 layout: post
-title: "What was I studying in 2017-18"
+title: "A lookback at what I was studying as a beginner data scientist"
-excerpt: "The good, the bad and the ugly of MOOCs I took as a beginner data scientist"
+excerpt: "The good, the bad and the ugly of the courses I took 3-4 years back"
 date: 2021-02-25
 tags:
     - meta